stevebillings/a/README.md

 The [main web application](https://github.com/stevebillings/workouttracker.git) is written in TypeScript, HTML, CSS, and EJS on Node.js, Express.js, Passport.js (OAuth 2.0 authentication), and MySQL.

 <a name="dataservice"></a>
-### Data service (Java on Spring Boot)
+### Data service (Python on DJango and Django REST framework)

-The [data service](https://github.com/stevebillings/activitytrackerdataservice) is written in Java on Spring Boot, Spring Data REST, and Spring Data JPA (Hibernate), and is accessed by the main web application via a RESTful API.
+The [data service](https://github.com/stevebillings/activitytrackerdataapi) is written in Python on Django and Django REST framework, and is accessed by the main web application via a RESTful API.

-I am currently in the process of migrating database access from its original home in the main web application to the data services.
-As a result, there is still some code in the main web application that accesses the database directly.
-I plan to move all database access to the data service over time.
+I am currently developing the data service.
+Once it is ready, I will migrate database access from its original home in the main web application to the data services.

 ### Cloud platform

-The Node.js web application and the Spring Boot data service run in separate containers hosted on AWS.
+The Node.js web application and the Django data service run in separate containers that are deployed to AWS.
+Deployment is automated using the AWS CLI.
 (The MySQL database is also hosted on AWS.)

 ### Development status